Frequently Asked Questions About the Financial Stability Plan

 Decisions will be made in a deliberate, participatory, and transparent manner.
 Decisions will address the immediate, short-term issues but will also ensure a strong SUNY Plattsburgh future.
 As the budget affects our entire campus, the input from everyone will be considered when consulting with key constituents.
 As decisions are made, you can expect on-going communication.
 Final budget authority lies with the President, while recognizing the valuable counsel of the campus VP’s, Deans and Directors and respecting our strong campus tradition of shared governance.

-Does the budget plan affect the entire campus?
+Does the Financial Stability Plan affect the entire campus?

 Yes.
-All areas of the campus will be impacted and have a role in achieving the budget plan.
+All areas of the campus will be impacted and have a role in achieving the goals outlined in the plan.

-How would an increase in enrollment affect this budget plan?
+How would an increase in enrollment affect the Financial Stability Plan?

 Is there a retirement incentive?